-Is obesity and it’s related health problems to ignore?
+Should we ignore obesity related health issues?
 No!
-We all know that if you lose weight, you can reverse diabetes, lower blood pressure, lower cholesterol, get off meds...this is the number one reason I do what I do – nutrition can heal people.
+Weight loss can reverse diabetes, lower blood pressure and cholesterol, and more...this is the number one reason I do what I do – nutrition can heal people.

 Weigh these benefits with the cost and risk of bariatric complications including but not limited to:

-- gaining back all the weight and the coresponding health problems
+gaining back all the weight and the corresponding health problems

 "But Al Roker did it," you might argue.
 Yes, and he pooped himself at the White House.
-Read his writings and realize that he has and continues to deal with feelings of shame and failure.
-Aren’t there less traumatic weight loss methods?
+Read his writings and realize that he graciously and authentically shares about his continual struggles with human feelings of shame and failure.
+Could there be less traumatic weight loss methodology?

 The bottom line is that bariatric surgery is not a quick-fix and it the long term statistics are no better than any other method of dieting.

 Diet meds, be they prescription, over-the-counter or “natural” compounds generally work as appetite suppressants, stimulants, diuretics or by causing macronutrient (i.e. fat) malabsorption.

 Appetite suppressants work as long as you stop eating when not hungry and take them indefinitely.
-Do I need to tell you that your liver does not appreciate drugs?
-Did you realize that you were born with an innate ability to regulate calories?
-Why not learn to listen to your body instead of letting a drug override this instinct?
+Please realize that your liver does not appreciate drugs.
+Please know that you were born with an innate ability to regulate calories.
+Have you explored listening to your body instead of letting a drug override this instinct?

 Stimulants have side effects.
 Ephedra killed many people and was taken off the market but it’s back in a related form.
 The weight loss industry uses caffeine.
 I don’t know about you but I get plenty of caffeine.
 Aren’t we stimulated enough?
 Overstimulation skyrockets cortisol, a stress hormone that makes your store more fat and damages your precious adrenals.

 Diuretics make you lose water weight.
-I’d rather you lose fat weight.
+You’d rather lose fat weight.